 While rehearsing for our “panel discussion”, my wonderful and generous colleague Melissa commented that every time she had a question during my portion of the talk, it was immediately answered in the moments that followed.
 “How did you know exactly what I was wondering about?”, she asked.
 “It’s like you were reading my mind.
 Every time a question popped into my head, in the next few seconds, you answered it.”

 So you can see why I describe Melissa as wonderful and generous.
-What an awesome complimentDTC group picture 4_15 edit!
+What an awesome compliment!
 And it meant a lot to me, because that’s what I am trying to do every time I create anything for patients, students, colleagues, or clients.
 I always want to “read minds” because that helps me create something that will actually make sense to the people I’m trying to reach.

 But the truth is that it’s hard to “read minds”.
 It’s the essence of empathy, and I’d be a big liar if I told you I was always successful or even mostly successful at being empathetic.
 It’s something I strive for, but truly putting myself in someone else’s shoes is hard emotional and cognitive work.
 It requires careful listening and an incredibly active imagination.
 You have to pretend to be someone else, to imagine their experience.
 It’s a little bit art and a little bit science, and it’s easy to miss the mark.